 How to Unclog a Shower Drain

+A clogged shower drain is a real annoyance for any home owner simply looking to take a shower.
 Shower drain clogs are caused by a buildup of soap and shampoo, dead skin cells, dirt and hair.
-Hair is easily the leading cause of shower clogs.
+Hair is easily the leading cause of shower drain clogs.
 Humans lose a lot of hair during a shower and when it goes down a shower drain, it usually collects in the drain trap – a U-shaped pipe below the shower floor that looks a lot like the trap below your vanity or bathroom sink.
-If you’re wondering how to unclog a shower drain, here are three effective methods:
+If you’re wondering how to unclog a shower drain, read through the below methods.

 - Straighten a wire coat hanger and bend one end into a hook no more than a half-inch wide.